modality/abulafia/README.md

 ### Usage pt.
 3 - data import

-12. From docker desktop interface, click on the containers tab.
+12. From the Docker Desktop interface, click on the Containers tab.
 Find the runnning container with a name like `mediawiki_mediawiki` and click the CLI icon, which looks like this: `>_`.
 It should open up a terminal inside the container.
 13. Run `pwd` to ensure that you're in the `/var/www/html` directory.
 Run `ls` and ensure that both `LocalSettings.php` and `history.xml` are here.
 14. Run the following to import your xml file: `php maintenance/importDump.php < history.xml`. this will take a while but eventually end with
     ```